alxshelepenok/lumen/content/posts/the-internet-computer-s-genesis-static-site-hosting-on-beta-mainnet-and-what-s-cooking.md

 ---
 ![](https://storageapi.fleek.co/fleek-team-bucket/Blog%20Inline/mainnet-hosting.png)

-Today, at the “[Mercury Genesis Launch Event](https://dfinity.org/mercury/)” the DFINITY Foundation is celebrating the final step towards the release of the Internet Computer’s public Beta Mainnet network.
+If you missed it (where were you!?), last week the DFINITY Foundation celebrated the final step towards the release of the Internet Computer’s public Beta Mainnet network at the “[Mercury Genesis Launch Event](https://dfinity.org/mercury/)”.

 Genesis is here.
-Which means the Internet Computer (IC) is soon going to be unleashed to the public!
+Which means the Internet Computer (IC) is being unleashed to the public!
 Hear us out: this is the start of a wild ride for the blockchain community and the future of the Open Web 🔥

-Get ready, because not only are we are hooking up our Internet Computer hosting to Beta Mainnet, but you’re also gonna get to see a lot of amazing tech unveiled during today’s DFINITY event.
-Plus **we’ve also got some new IC products cooking up** that we will release later this month that are extremely dope.
-We can’t wait to share more details!
+Get ready, because not only are we are hooking up our Internet Computer hosting to Beta Mainnet, and a lot of dope tech and deep dives were revealed on DFINITY’s event, **but** **we’ve also got some new IC products cooking up** that we will release later this month that are extremely dope.

 **TL;DR Agenda**